 Congressman Andy Biggs is an Arizona native and currently serving his third term in the U.S. House of Representatives, representing Arizona's Fifth District.
-He lives in Gilbert with his wife of 38 years, Cindy.
-They have six children and six grandchildren.
+He lives in Gilbert with his wife of 40 years, Cindy.
+They have six children and seven grandchildren.

 Congressman Biggs received his bachelor’s degree in Asian Studies from Brigham Young University; his M.A. in Political Science from Arizona State University; and his J.D. degree from the University of Arizona.
 He is a retired attorney, who has been licensed to practice law in Arizona, Washington, and New Mexico.

 Before being elected to Congress, Congressman Biggs served in the Arizona Legislature for 14 years – the last four as the Arizona Senate President.

-Congressman Biggs is a member of the House Judiciary and Science, Space, and Technology committees.
+Congressman Biggs is a member of the House Judiciary and Oversight and Reform committees.
 He is chairman of the House Freedom Caucus, co-chair of the Border Security Caucus, co-chair of the War Powers Caucus, and Chief Regulatory Reform Officer of the Western Caucus.

 Congressman Biggs has a lifetime rating of 100% with the Club for Growth, 98% lifetime score with FreedomWorks, 95% lifetime score with Heritage Action, 100% rating in the 116th Congress for National Right to Life, and a 99% career grade from NumbersUSA.